ssfsx17/ffpnp/Jobs/TimeMage.md

 ### Time Magic T8

 - Bubble (30 MP) (single) - Causes Bubble status (6).
-- Comet (70 MP) (multi) - Intellect * Level * 3 non-elemental magical damage, and causes Stun status (2).
+- Comet (70 MP) (multi) - Intellect * Level non-elemental magical damage, and attempt to cause Stun status (2).
 - Quickga (48 MP) (multi) - Causes Quick status (1).
-- X-Zone (53 MP) (multi) - Causes X-Zone status at -50 Magic Accuracy.
+- X-Zone (53 MP) (multi) - Attempt to cause X-Zone status at -50 Magic Accuracy.
 Be careful, as there are enemies for whom this is not such a bad thing, or this may simply move the enemies to a place where they can do even more harm to innocent people.

 ### Time Magic T9

-- Demiga (50 MP) (multi) - Causes an amount of non-elemental magical damage equal to half the target's maximum HP.
+- Demiga (50 MP) (multi) - Attempt to cause an amount of non-elemental magical damage equal to half the target's maximum HP.
+Magic Defense is not applied.
 - Full Tension Disk (18 MP) (utility) - creates a floating disk that can be used to carry building-sized loads at a supersonic pace for a day
-- Quarter (48 MP) (single) - Causes an amount of non-elemental magical damage equal to 75% of the target's maximum HP.
+- Quarter (48 MP) (single) - Attempt to cause an amount of non-elemental magical damage equal to 50% of the target's maximum HP.
+Magic Defense is not applied.
-- Vanishga (60 MP) (single/multi) - Causes Vanish status (10).
+- Vanishga (60 MP) (single/multi) - Causes Vanish status (12).

 ### Time Magic T10

-- Meteor (99 MP, 10 AP) (multi) - Intellect * Level * 5 non-elemental magical damage, and causes Addle, Broken Helmet, Sleep, and Stun statuses (2).
+- Meteor (99 MP, 10 AP) (multi) - Intellect * Level * 2 non-elemental magical damage, and attempt to cause Addle, Broken Helmet, Sleep, and Stun statuses (2).
-- Quarterga (80 MP) (multi) - Causes an amount of non-elemental magical damage equal to 75% of the target's maximum HP.
+- Quarterga (80 MP) (multi) - Attempt to cause an amount of non-elemental magical damage equal to 50% of the target's maximum HP.
 Magic Defense is ignored.
 - Regenaja (80 MP) (single/multi) - Causes Regen-Plus status (20).
-- Z-Zone (70 MP) (multi) Causes X-Zone status.
+- Z-Zone (70 MP) (multi) - Attempt to cause X-Zone status.